Non Surgical Root Canal

 When your root canal therapy is finished, your restorative dentist will receive a record of your treatment.
 Within a few weeks of our office’s completion, you should contact their office for a follow-up restoration.
 To protect your tooth, your restorative dentist will determine what type of repair is required.
 Complications from conventional endodontic treatment or microsurgery are uncommon in endodontic patients.
 However, if a problem does arise, we are always available to help.
 Continue to practice good dental hygiene to avoid more deterioration.

 How much will root canal treatment cost?

 The cost of this surgery varies depending on a number of factors, including the extent of the damage to the infected tooth and which tooth is involved.
-In general, endodontic therapy is less expensive than tooth extraction and replacement with an artificial tooth.
+In general, endodontic therapy is less expensive than tooth extraction and dental implants.